edu-xored/tracker/README.md

 Git-based distributed issue tracker.
 With it you can use Git repository for storing issues (bugs, tasks, improvements, etc).
 The issues are operated in a manner typical to Git and other DVCSs.
 I.e. when a project is fetched locally, the issues storage is fetched as well.
 The user then may operate locally with their copy of the issue storage, then push the updated issues.

+## !!
+Current tasks, and how to contribute !!

+Until we get a functional MVP, all tasks are in the [TODO.md](TODO.md) file.
+If you want to help the project, look at [TODO.md](TODO.md) and provide a pull request for some task from there :)

+When we get MVP, all tasks will be tracked using the project itself (dog-food).

+If you have a question, please use our mailing list edu-tracker@xored.com.

+## Description

 An issue (or *bug*) has the following attributes:

 1. Hash - unique identifier of the issue;